Jersey City Skeeters

 Olympic great Jim Thorpe played for the Skeeters in several months of the 1915 season, playing right field and batting near the top of the line up in the 2nd or 3rd spot.
 Thorpe hit .303, with 13 doubles, seven triples, and two home runs in 370 at-bats for the Skeeters, Newark, and Harrisburg that summer.

 A newly organized International League formed in 1918, following World War I, and Jersey City received a league franchise.

 In the early 1920s, there was a push by the Jersey City Chamber of Commerce to change the team's name from Skeeters (so named because of the ubiquitous mosquitos in the New Jersey swamps) to the Colts.
 The ballpark briefly became "Colts Park".
 However, fans rejected the Colts moniker and the Skeeters name stuck.

 In 1928, left field was reduced from 404 ft to 329 ft, and right field from 345 ft to 320 ft.
 This was done to increase offense in an attempt to increase attendance.

 For the 1932 season, the club became a farm team for the Brooklyn Dodgers.
 By 1933, the Great Depression caused the folding of many leagues and teams and the Skeeter's attendance was half what it had been the year before, averaging fewer than 1,000 a game.
 As a result, the Jersey City franchise was moved to Syracuse, New York, at the end of the 1933 season.
 West Side Park (II) was demolished and replaced in 1956 by College Towers, the first middle-income housing cooperative apartment complex in New Jersey.

-Baseball returned to Jersey City in 1937 with the opening of Roosevelt Stadium and the New York Giants moving their highest-level (Triple-A) minor league team to the city, calling the them the Jersey City Giants.
+Baseball returned to Jersey City in 1937 with the opening of Roosevelt Stadium and the New York Giants moving their highest-level (Triple-A) minor league team to the city, calling them the Jersey City Giants.

 The team name was revived as a vintage base ball team in 2009.